Click a name below to read more about the instructor.

 Irina earned her Bachelor of Fine Arts with concentrations in Performance and Choreography from the University of Iowa with Highest Honors.
 While at UI, she had the pleasure of performing in many faculty concerts and toured as a member of the UI Dancers in Company.
 Her great passion for choreography was showcased in multiple UI performances, culminating in her own full-length show “Kaleidoscopic Memoirs”, in which she acted as the choreographer and producer.

-Upon graduation, Irina moved to Chicago where she had the opportunity to perform works by Rebecca McLindon, Mary Tisa, Laura Thurston, and Kate Vandivier as part of Still Inspired.
-She also danced with Chicago Repertory Ballet, where she performed works by Tenley Dorrill and Wade Schaaf.
-Irina currently dances with Dance in the Parks and Inaside Chicago Dance.
+Upon graduation, Irina moved to Chicago where she performed works by Rebecca McLindon, Mary Tisa, Laura Thurston, and Kate Vandivier as part of Still Inspired.
+She also danced with Chicago Repertory Ballet, under the artistic direction of Wade Schaaf.
+Recently, Irina also had the opportunity to be a part of Dance in the Parks, where she performed choreography by Owen Scarlett, Anna Long, Suzanne Haag, and Joshua Blake Carter around the Chicago area.
+Irina currently dances with Inaside Chicago Dance.

 Gail graduated from Indiana University with a degree in Music Education.
 She was Musical Director at Tuxedo Junction and has taught at the Junior High and High School levels.
 Currently, Gail is a member of the Maxwell Street Klezmer Band and the College of Dupage Jazz Ensemble.
 She has performed at Carnegie Hall and toured Western Europe.

-Beth Ann Melnick, Office Mgr & Musical Theater Instructor
+Beth Ann Melnick, Office Manager & Musical Theater Instructor

 Beth Ann Melnick graduated from Millikin University in 2013 with a BA Theatre degree and a dance minor.
 She began her serious endeavor into the arts at Virtuoso Performing Arts over 10 years ago.
 Since then she has trained, performed and stage managed at Virtuoso Performing Arts as well as at Millikin University and various places in the community.